Jesus Christ is Central

 Questions are also a part of our connection with the community.
 There are many problems in our world.
 I invite intentionality in learning about issues that impact our community and world through questions, study, dialogue, and prayer.

-The Well of Dyersburg is a place where faith can be acted out in various ways that reflect belief in the transformative love of God through Jesus Christ and God’s grace, which is unearned mercy for all.
+The Well of Dyersburg reflects faith in action: a belief-based mission confirming the transformative love of God through Jesus Christ and God’s grace, which is unearned mercy for all.

 Jesus calls all Christians everywhere to advocate for the poor and the oppressed, to speak out against hatred, greed, and ignorance, including our own, while prayerfully seeking opportunities to grow and serve.

-The Well of Dyersburg encourages service to God by modeling unconditional love, practicing reconciliation, and extending acceptance and hope to all people.
+The Well of Dyersburg reflects a commitment to serving God by modeling unconditional love, practicing reconciliation, and extending acceptance and hope to all.